 If a Grievance Form alleging sexual abuse is received, it is reported by staff to the appropriate investigative entities.
-Policy provides for the staff response to the emergency complaint includes measures to ensure the safety of the resident making the allegation through the development of a Safety Plan.
+There is policy and practice for the development of a Safety Plan to address any safety issues of residents.
 There has not been a grievance submitted alleging sexual abuse during this audit period.

-Residents will not be punished for filing a complaint made in good faith, even if the allegation is unsubstantiated, in accordance with policy.
-Once a Grievance Form alleging sexual abuse is received, the allegation is reported to the appropriate investigative entities and an investigation will be conducted.
+Residents will not be punished for filing a complaint made in good faith, even if the allegation is unsubstantiated.
+The grievance system does not include a process for facility staff to investigate or resolve allegations of sexual abuse.
+Once a Grievance Form alleging sexual abuse is received, the allegation is reported to the appropriate investigative entities for investigation.